amomen9/PostgreSQL/patroni/Part II Logs Purge & Retention.md

 [ https://etcd.io/docs/v3.4/op-guide/configuration/ ](https://etcd.io/docs/v3.4/op-guide/configuration/)

-etcd Logs are classified in the following groups:
+etcd files to be considered for purging are classified in the following groups:

 a) WAL files: